bolajinimi/bolajinimi/README.md

 # 💫 About Me:
-I’m a front-end developer currently working on a logistics app, I’m  currently learning MEAN stack web development.
+I’m a Software Engineer  currently learning MERN stack to become a Full-stack web developer.
 I love to take up new challenges and learn new skills.

 ## 🌐 Socials: